leicesterjs/member-projects/README.md

 * [Pynonymizer](https://github.com/jerometwell/pynonymizer) - A universal tool for translating sensitive production database dumps into anonymized copies.
 * [HardWire](https://github.com/jerometwell/hardwire) - A compile-time, non-intrusive dependency injection system for Crystal.
 * [bunnyplot](https://github.com/jerometwell/bunnyplot) - A CLI for producting diagram-able GraphML from the RabbitMQ management api.
+* [chimera](https://github.com/jerometwell/chimera) - A CLI for merging animals.
+You don't know you need this yet, but you do.
+* [SinceYouGotHere](https://github.com/jerometwell/sinceyougothere) - A toy app for displaying silly statistics over time.